 “And they could never do that,” Cullen said, dryly.
 He spoke into his mug, then took another sip of his tea.
 As he drank, Kate’s gaze shifted to him, and her brows furrowed in thought.

-“So basically,” Kate said after a moment, “You’ve taken on the dangerous task of lyrium withdrawals, without any prior accounts to guide you, nor any hope that you might succeed in this endeavor?”
+“So,” Kate said after a moment, “You’ve taken this on without any sort of model to follow here?
+No prior accounts to guide you, no mentors in this endeavor?
+No hope that you might succeed?”

 Cullen nearly choked on his tea at her frank assessment.